-The reader can observe that large part of the existing decision aiding models and methods can be represented trough the above description.
-Besides, such description allows to focus the attention of the reader to a number of important remarks:
+The reader can observe that a large part of the existing decision aiding models and methods (see e.g. [8]) can be represented trough the above description (from traditional optimisation procedures to multiple criteria decision making methods and artificial intelligence tools).
+Besides, such a description allows to draw the attention of the reader to a number of important remarks:

-1. It is easy to understand why the differences among the approaches do not depend from the adopted method.
-The fact that we work with only one evaluation dimension, a single criterion, a combinatorial optimisation algorithm can be the result of applying a constructive approach.
+1. It is easy to understand why the differences among the approaches do not depend on the adopted method.
+The fact that we work with only one evaluation dimension, a single criterion or a combinatorial optimisation algorithm can be the result of applying a constructive approach.
 What is important is not to choose the method before the problem has been formulated and the evaluation model constructed, but to show that this is the natural consequence of the decision aiding process as conducted up to that moment.

-2. The technical choices (typology of the measurement scales, different preference or difference models, different aggregation operators) are not neutral.
-Even in the case where the client has been able to formulate his problem clearly and he is convinced about it (possibly using one of the techniques aiding in formulating problems), the choice of a certain technique, procedure, operator can have important consequences which are not discussed at the moment where the problem has been formulated (for a critical discussion see [12]).
+2. The technical choices (typology of the measurement scales, different preference models, different aggregation operators) are not neutral.
+Even in the case where the client has been able to formulate his problem clearly and he is convinced about it (possibly using one of the techniques aiding in formulating problems), the choice of a certain technique, procedure, operator can have important consequences which are not discussed at the moment where the problem has been formulated (for a critical discussion see [13]).
 Characterising such techniques, procedures and operators is therefore crucial since it allows to control their applicability to the problem as has been formulated during the decision aiding process.

-3. The evaluation models are subjects to validation processes, namely (see [50]):
+- 3. The evaluation models are subject to validation processes, namely (see [52]): - conceptual validation (verify the suitability of the concepts used); - logical validation (verify the logical consistency of the model); - experimental validation (verify the results using experimental data);

-- conceptual validation (verify the suitability of the concepts used); - logical validation (verify the logical consistency of the model); - experimental validation (verify the results using experimental data); - operational validation (verify the implementation and use of the model in the everyday life).
+- operational validation (verify the implementation and use of the model in everyday life).